 Python : Dijkstra's Shortest Path

-The key points of Dijkstra’s single source shortest path algorithm is as below :
+Key points of Dijkstra’s single source shortest path algorithm are as below :

-• Dijkstra’s algorithm finds the shortest path in a weighted graph containing only positive edge weights from a single source.
+• Dijkstra’s algorithm finds the shortest path in a weighted graph containing only positive edge weights from a single source (node).

 • It uses a priority-based dictionary or a queue to select a node / vertex nearest to the source that has not been edge relaxed.